jubetz/cldemo-netq2/README.md

 And check that BGP is still working as expected
 `netq check bgp`

-And that EVPN is misconfigured
-`netq check evpn`
+And that 'check evpn' is indicating a problem with the configuration `netq check evpn`
 ```
 cumulus@leaf01:mgmt-vrf:~$ netq check evpn